 Emu Valley Rhododendron Garden.
 More than 12 hectares of beautiful flowers perfect for a romantic escape.

-Casual beachside walks lead you to a beautiful downtown full of shops that are littered with local crafts.
-Perfect place to pick up a unique souvenir.
+Casual beachside walks lead you to a beautiful downtown full of shops that are filled with local crafts.
+It is the perfect place to pick up a unique souvenir.
 Image thanks to: Tourism Tasmania & Rick Eaves (Burnie Regional Museum)

 What to Eat

-You'll find plenty of eateries in Burnie's CBD.
-As the town has reinvented itself as a maker's paradise, the food scene has changed to accommodate these artists.
-You can find boutique chocolate and coffee shops, cafes and seafood restaurants.
+You will find plenty of eateries in Burnie's CBD.
+As the town has reinvented itself as a maker's paradise, the food scene has changed to accommodate.
+You will find boutique chocolate and coffee shops, cafes and seafood restaurants.
 Head to the north side of the CBD to enjoy a meal with a seaside view.
 Image thanks to: Tourism Tasmania & Latrobe Council (Chocolate fest)

 History

 Burnie, originally known as Emu Bay, soon exploded with the forestry industry.
 A sawmill was built in town and timber was exported to mainland Australia.
-In 1847, the Burnie Inn was built to accommodate loggers and it still stands in operation today.
+In 1847, the Burnie Inn was built to accommodate loggers and can still stands today as a tourist attraction in Burnie Park.

 Environment

-Emu Bay and the Bass Strait ensure mild summers and cool winters in Burnie.
-The summer is drier than the winter, but Burnie is perfect for a year-round visit with its makers workshop and museums.
+The proximity of Emu Bay and the Bass Strait ensures mild summers and cool winters, making Burnie perfect for year-round exploration of its makers workshop and museums.

 Useful Information/Local Tips